A Survey on Large Language Models for Recommendation: Introduction

 \begin{itemize} \item We present a systematic survey of the current state of LLM-based recommendation systems, focusing on expanding the capacity of language models.
-By analyzing the existing methods, we provide a systematic overview of related advancements and applications. \item To the best of our knowledge, our survey is the first comprehensive and up-to-date review specifically dedicated to generative large language models for recommendation systems. \item Our survey critically analyzes the advantages, disadvantages, and limitations of existing methods.
+We provide a systematic overview of related advancements and applications by analyzing the existing methods. \item From the perspective of modeling paradigms, we categorize the current studies of large language model recommendations into three distinct schools of thought.
+Any existing method can be fittingly placed within these categories, thereby providing a clear and organized overview of this burgeoning field. \item Our survey critically analyzes the advantages, disadvantages, and limitations of existing methods.
 We identify key challenges faced by LLM-based recommendation systems and propose valuable findings that can inspire further research in this potential field. \end{itemize}